Brazil–Portugal relations: High-level visits

+President José Sarney and President Mário Soares in Brazil; 1988.

 President Lula da Silva and President Jorge Sampaio in Lisbon, 2003.

 President Lula da Silva and President Aníbal Cavaco Silva receive the Laurel de Gratidão at the Royal Portuguese Cabinet of Reading in Rio de Janeiro, 2008.

 President Dilma Rousseff and President Aníbal Cavaco Silva in Lisbon, 2013.

 President Michel Temer and Prime Minister António Costa in Brasília, 2016.

 President Marcelo Rebelo de Sousa and President Jair Bolsonaro in Brasília, 2021.

+President Lula da Silva and President Marcelo Rebelo de Sousa in Lisbon, 2023.

 Economic ties

 Both political and economic ties are important today.
 Companies from both countries were involved in mergers into the 2000s.

 Relations between the two countries was said to be based on Brazil's sheer size, thus its economic market and generally more powerful economy.
 In the 1970s and 1980s, Brazilian investment in Portugal was thus much greater than Portuguese investment in Brazil.

 In economic terms, Portugal's direct investment in Brazil has grown substantially, and there has also been steady growth in trade between the two nations.